HewlettPackard/oneview-redfish-toolkit/README.md

   * **commonName**: FQDN of the server or it's IP address.
 If not provided will detect de default route IP and use it. **Optional.**

-  * **emailAddress**: Email address to contact the responsable for this server/certificate.
+  * **emailAddress**: Email address to contact the responsible for this server/certificate.
 This is an optional information.
 Will not be added to certificate if not informed. **Optional.**

 * `schemas` section